Trial Length, Pricing, and Rationally Inattentive Customers: Model

-\end{lemma} \begin{proof} The derivation follows from the first-order condition of the convex minimization problem.
-The comparative statics are obtained by direct differentiation, with the derivative with respect to $T$ following from the chain rule. \end{proof} The results of this lemma are highly intuitive.
-Consumers will try harder to remember to cancel (i.e., choose a higher $q^*$) when the financial stakes are higher (a larger $P$) and when paying attention is cognitively cheaper (a higher $\lambda$).
+The results of this lemma are intuitive.
+Consumers will try harder to remember to cancel (i.e., choose a higher $q^*$) when the financial stakes are higher (a larger $P$) and when paying attention is cognitively cheaper (a higher $\tau$).
 The result that $q^*$ decreases with trial length $T$ is a direct consequence of our memory decay assumption (MA-3) and forms the central behavioral mechanism of our model.
 The logistic functional form is a hallmark of the Shannon entropy cost structure and provides an analytically tractable foundation for the rest of our analysis.